PimDeWitte/DynamicUpdateClient/README.md

 The update client is placed on all devices that run modules which could be updated.
 The client is responsible for selecting, downloading and triggering updates.

-##Running the Dynamic Update Client:
+###Running the Dynamic Update Client:

-Place the contents of the www folder on any web server.
+If you'd like to test it's functionality, simply place the contents of the www folder on any web server.

 In the root folder, build the project by running the build script